Skip to content

 Two distinct breeds of alpacas produce fibers with markedly different characteristics.
 Huacaya alpacas, comprising about 90% of the global population, yield crimped, fluffy fiber that creates bulk and warmth in textiles.
 Their fleece grows perpendicular to the body, resembling a teddy bear’s coat.
 Suri alpacas produce lustrous, silky fiber that hangs in pencil-like locks, draping close to the body.
 This variety offers exceptional sheen and a smoother hand feel.

 The fiber textures differ considerably in processing and end-use applications.
-Huacaya works well for knitting and everyday garments, while Suri suits woven fabrics and luxury items.
-Breeding implications affect fiber availability and price - Suri fiber commands premium prices due to scarcity.
+Huacaya works well for knitting and everyday garments, while Suri often suits woven fabrics and drapier items.
+Breeding implications affect fiber availability and price - Suri fiber can command higher prices due to scarcity.
 Producers select breeding stock based on desired fiber characteristics, influencing market supply and textile applications.

 Which Type of Alpaca Works Best for Sweaters, Socks, and Blankets